TUDelft-books/CSBB-textbook/book/Quarter1/Week1_8.md

 ## Group activity of the week

 Finish draft of proposal.
-Get peer feedback on it, and consult with communications expert.
+Get peer feedback on it and consult with communications expert.
+It is supposed to be only two pages long (excluding references).
+This means that you must write concisely and focus on the essential information.
+You may have to summarize many paragraphs.

-Groups should have identified key text blocks and visuals they want to include on their poster, even if they haven't done the layout yet.
+Identify key text blocks and visuals you want to include on your poster.
 ## Discussion Questions

 - When reading a paper or watching a presentation, how much attention do